jonasnjx/portfolio_site/README.md

 An interactive portfolio with a walkable 3D voxel room as the landing experience, plus a classic static site for mobile and fallback.
 Built with Three.js, plain HTML, and Express.
 No bundler.

-> Built with [Claude Code](https://claude.ai/code).
-Planned with Opus, implemented with Sonnet.

 ## The experience

 Desktop visitors land on a third-person 3D room.
 Walk around with WASD and click on objects to explore the portfolio.
 Mobile and no-WebGL visitors are redirected to the classic site at `/home`.